-Acquiring a lock checks that the lock is strictly above the current wait level to prevent deadlock.
+Acquiring a lock checks that the lock is above the current wait level to prevent deadlock.
 It then inhales a fresh releases-obligation for the lock to ensure that the acquired lock will eventually be released.
-Inhaling this obligation implicitly raises the current thread's wait level, which is defined as the maximum of the levels of all held obligations.
+Inhaling this obligation implicitly raises the current thread's wait level.

 Releasing a lock exhales the corresponding releases-obligation.
 This exhale operation does not have to check that the obligation measure has been decreased.
-We achieve that by passing a non- $\top$ measure for the obligation (here, $\bot$ ) and $P{\top}$ for the prestate map, such that the decrease-check succeeds trivially (since $\bot \sqsubset \top$ ).
+We achieve that by passing a non- \top measure for the obligation (here, \perp) and P{\top} for the prestate map, such that the decrease-check succeeds trivially (since $\perp \sqsubset \top$).